grame-cncm/faustcourse/session1/content.md

 * Now, let's automate the performance by automatically triggering the djembe using the `ba.pulsen` circuit.
 Once again, you can check the documentation of `ba.pulsen` by placing the text cursor on it and pressing `ctrl + d`.
-This circuit has 2 inputs, the first one is size of the impulse as a number of samples (in our case just one sample), the second one is the period of impulses in samples.
+This circuit has 2 inputs, the first one is the size of the impulse as a number of samples (in our case just one sample), the second one is the period of impulses in samples.
 Thus, if the period is 44100 and your sampling rate is also 44100 Hz, then one pulse will be generated every second: